JamesSkemp/words/content/post/beyond-the-biological-imperative.md

 +++
-title = "Beyond the Biological Imperative" summary = "A look at the 'Biological Imperative' and it's implications." draft = false comments = true date = "2003-10-30T01:01:00-06:00"
+title = "Beyond the Biological Imperative" description = "A look at the 'Biological Imperative' and it's implications." draft = false comments = true date = "2003-10-30T01:01:00-06:00"